 Professional Dramatic Writing (Certificate)

 Bring your writing to life on the stage or screen!
-The Professional Dramatic Writing certificate is designed for aspiring playwrights, screenwriters, and spoken word artists.
-Cultivate your passion for creating texts that are meant to be performed.
+In this certificate program, you’ll cultivate your passion for creating texts that are meant to be performed on the stage, screen, or new media.
 Explore the rich tradition of dramatic arts while examining the individual masterworks that have inspired generations.
-You’ll learn to:

 • Give and receive constructive critiques that clarify your values and enhance your skills